Big-Mike-Edahow/Codecademy_NameCheap_Website/The_Box_Model/README.md

-The Box Model.

-content: Includes text, images, or other media contained within an HTML element.

-padding: The space between the content and the border.
-You can think of this like inner space.
+CSS Box Model: illustrates the space and boundary properties of an HTML element that can be controlled using CSS.

-border: The outline of an HTML page element.
-You can think of it like a picture frame that contains the element.
+border: sets the outline of an HTML page element, like a picture frame that contains the element.

+padding: sets the amount of space between an element’s content and its border.

-margin: The space between the HTML page element and the next nearest element(s).
+margin: sets the amount of space between an HTML element and the next nearest element(s).

+display: property that determines how the selected element will be arranged in relation to other HTML elements on the page.

+inline: display value used to arrange HTML elements on the same line as neighboring elements.

+flex: display value that allows us to easily align multiple page elements vertically or horizontally.

+float: property used to float HTML elements left or right of neighboring elements.

+position: property used to position HTML elements in exact locations on a webpage.